urbit/docs/reference/hoon-expressions/rune/bar.md

 ##### Semantics

-`|$` is used to produce a wet gate that makes a mold builder.
+`|$` is used to produce a wet gate that is a mold builder.
 The mold builder produced is polymorphic in its input types.  `a` is a `lest` of `term` used as identifiers for the input types. `b` is a structure built from elements of `a`.
 The output of `|$` is a mold builder that produces a `spec` obtained by